SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/blocked-users-assigned-license.md

 # Blocked Users with Assigned Licenses

+Syskit Point detects licenses that are assigned to blocked users.
+This helps you optimize cost by removing the unused licenses from the user and assigning them to active users.

+The Blocked Users with Assigned Licenses is **a tenant-wide policy, and it cannot be automated**.
+That means that no tasks are created to resolve this policy, and no emails are sent to collaborators.

+The Blocked Users with Assigned Licenses policy **is still detected** for the Security and Compliance checks. **This means that Syskit Point detects a vulnerability on a workspace** based on the applied policy, but it does not create tasks or send any emails to collaborators.

+The purpose of this is to assist Syskit Point admins by bringing awareness of potential issues in their Microsoft 365 environment.

 On the Security & Compliance Checks section dashboard, click the **Blocked users with assigned licenses** button to see the report.

 The Blocked Users with Assigned Licenses screen opens, showing a list of all **blocked users that still have licenses assigned** to them.